csskit/csskit-cli/README.md

 ## About

-The csskit command-line tool is used for bundling css modules
+The csskit command-line tool is used for bundling css modules based on [postcss](https://npmjs.com/postcss) and [cssnano](https://npmjs.com/cssnano).

 ## Install